thatguylah/fluffy-fortnight/README.md

   - Then, after playing around with google, i realized there is a separate wikipedia domain at https://zh.wikipedia.org/wiki/ for mainly the chinese market!
 No surprises that this one fared much better.
   - There was a small problem where the http response object was still in chinese, and i still had the translation issue.
   - Enter Selenium: By making use of the translate function in wikipedia itself, i could hit the endpoint, translate it to english, and then scrape it using beautiful soup 4.
+  - Should also mention that this process can take quite long, hence we use thread-safe multithreading to reduce our time waiting for the script to complete
   - Now this solution is full fledged, not only could i find the english name, i could also pull in additional metadata that is needed downstream all in JSON format.
 Two birds with one stone.
   - Achieved 95% valid translations for cities
   - Achieved 98% valid translatiosn for districts